alla0810/tech-blog/README.md

 <img src='./images/screen3.png' width="800">
 <img src='./images/screen4.png' width="800">
 <img src='./images/screen5.png' width="800">

+## Usage
+* After downloading, you can run this program on your local machine by following the procedure below:
+1. Get into your mysql account by running `mysql -u <username> -p`, and insert your mysql password after prompting.
+2. On another terminal, run `source <source code path>\db\schema.sql` to initialize database.
+3. Inside the same terminal, run `npm run seed` for seeding the database table.
+4. At the same terminal, run `nodemon server.js` to run the backend server for tech-blog.
+5. On an internet browser, type in the URL `localhost:3001`.
+6. You're ready to go!

 ## Source Code References
   This project has used some reference codes from the following sites